 Playing House‘s wonky, hook-packed art-pop is a wonderful thing.
-East London trio Mel Patman, Killian McCorley and Izzy Cox are dab hands at dreaming up fidgety guitar-led gems and their most recent EP ‘Jocelyn’ is a stellar introduction, channeling late noughties indie with subtle nods to the likes of Talking Heads and Orange Juice.
+East London trio Mel Patman, Killian McCorley and Izzy Cox are dab hands at dreaming up fidgety guitar-led gems and their most recent EP ‘Jocelyn’ is a stellar introduction, channelling late noughties indie with subtle nods to the likes of Talking Heads and Orange Juice.
 Ahead of gracing our night with Lost In The Manor at The Finsbury this Friday, we caught up with Playing House to get to know them a little better.

 Your EP ‘Jocelyn’ is incredible.
 How did each of the tracks come about?